Financial Aid Hours

 NOTE: If there are earned funds that have not been disbursed to you, the Financial Aid Office will calculate a post- withdrawal refund and pay you for your earned time in class prior to withdrawing from school.
 Begin the withdrawal process at Admissions & Records.
 This office will tell you all about the process and the rules.
 Go to the Financial Aid Office immediately.
 Learn how much you will owe and how you will have to repay it.
 Please work with the Financial Aid Office.
 You can arrange for regular payments with the federal government without losing your student aid eligibility, so it’s important to take care of the details before you go.
 If you leave without taking care of this business and you owe money, the Financial Aid Office will have to put a NATIONAL HOLD on your student aid eligibility.

-Angie Harris, Director of Financial Aid Services
+Vacant, Director of Financial Aid Services

 Jackie Vo, Financial Aid Officer